HernanMorel/HernanMorel/README.md

 [Portfolio](https://hernanmorel.com/)

-- 🔭 I’m interested in Web-Development and JavaScript
+- 🔭 I’m interested in Web-Development and Javascript
 - 🌱 I’m currently learning React JS
 - 🥅 2022 Goals: Learn more about web3 and blockchain